 However, it is an open question whether children also use multiple social categories in categorization and evaluation.
 To begin answering this question, my research examines whether children psychologically entangle race and gender in their gender categorizations (Lei, Leshin, & Rhodes, in prep).
 I extend this intersectional framework to examine whether children are biased against specific race x gender targets, or if they treat group membership for categorically.
 To test this, we adapted the Affective Misattribution Procedure (AMP; Payne et al., 2005) for use with 4-year-olds.
-Results showed that children showed implicit and explicit bias towards Black boys, but not Black girls (Perszyk, Lei, Bodenhausen, Richeson, & Waxman, in prep).
+Results showed that children showed implicit and explicit bias towards Black boys, but not Black girls (Perszyk, Lei, Bodenhausen, Richeson, & Waxman, under review).

-Currently, I am extending this work by examining whether children categorize Black boys and Black girls differently, and whether this differs as a function of who they most often have contact with.
+Currently, I am extending this work by examining when children might develop a (White) male default, and whether this differs as a function of who they most often have contact with.

 *denotes shared first authorship